mengyi-liu/cbvrp-acmmm-2018/README.md

 For training set and validation set in both tracks, we also provide the ground truth (relevance lists) derived from massive user behaviors.

-The proposed methods will be evaluated based on mean Average Precision (mAP) regarding to top K prediction (the value of K is TBD).
-We will provide the python script to compute mAP for evaluation.
+The proposed methods will be evaluated based on recall rate regarding to top K prediction (the value of K is TBD).
+We will provide the python script to compute recall for evaluation.

 ## Registration